-In June 2009, the FASB issued FASB Statement No. 168, The FASB Accounting Standards Codification TM and the Hierarchy of Generally Accepted Accounting Principles-a replacement of FASB Statement No. 162 (SFAS 168).
-On July 1, 2009 the SFAS 168 is effective for the quarter ended September 30, 2009.
+In June 2009, the FASB issued the Accounting Standards Codification, which is effective for the quarter ended September 30, 2009.

 Important Financial and Operational Terms and Concepts

 We use a variety of financial and operational terms and concepts when analyzing our performance.
 These include the following: